LanTak/eve-market-tools/README.md

 1. What is being bought the most of besides ore?
 2. Where are these items being sold at?
-3. How long will it take my toon to be able to make these this product?
+3. How long will it take my toon to be able to make these products?